TechnologyEnhancedLearning/DLSV2/README.md

 The recipient addresses can be set with Centres.NotifyEmail and Candidates.EmailAddress, and a course can be locked using Progress.PLLocked

 On test, the centre email is heedlstest@mailinator.com, and the user email is heedlstestuser@mailinator.com.
 These can be viewed by visiting [mailinator.com](https://www.mailinator.com/) and entering the email address at the top of the page.

+# Environment variables
+We're using environment variables to set any settings we don't want to have committed to source control (e.g. database connection string on uat as it includes a password).
+In addition to the default .net core environment variables we're using any variables set with the prefix `DlsRefactor{EnvironmentName}_`.
+The prefix will be removed when reading the variable, see https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1#environment-variables for details.

+For example, if you want to set the db connection string on uat then set an environment variable called DlsRefactorUAT_ConnectionStrings:DefaultConnection to the connection string you want.
+This will override the ConnectionStrings:DefaultConnection set in the appSettings file.

+To set an environment variable you can either:
+1. When running locally you can specify environment variables in launchSettings.json.
+2. For a deployed instance you can set the environment variable in IIS manager on the server the app is deployed to.
+See https://stackoverflow.com/questions/31049152/publish-to-iis-setting-environment-variable for details. **NB** deploying will remove any environment variables for the site you're deploying to.
+Therefore to set an environment variable permanently you need to set it for the whole IIS server in IIS manager and lock it.